 The Secret of Super Scrambled Eggs

-Want to know the secret of taking your scrambled eggs from boring and bland to absolutely lovable?
+Want to know the secret of taking a kidney friendly breakfast from boring and bland to absolutely lovable?
 AND still nourish your kidney health?

 Why is spinach always on the “limit” list for the renal diet?